simon741/edu-devcamp/HOL/HOL3/README.md

     ![image](./media/2018-09-10-11-39-00.jpg)

-1. Select one of the teams and click `Install`.
+1. Select the team `Technology - Programming 2` (note that Bill Sluss does not have permissions to add apps to teams where he is not the teacher) and click `Install`.

     ![image](./media/2018-09-10-11-39-00.jpg)